digitalspring/whitepaper/whitepaper.md

 message on a popular and verified Twitter account, say \@BarackObama, is almost as good as a written and signed statement or one recorded on
-video: People will usually not doubt it was Barack Obama who authored the message.
-(In turn, they will automatically doubt the authenticity of a second Twitter account \@Barack_Obama.)
+video: People will usually not doubt it was Barack Obama who authored the message.^[Actually (and confusingly), the \@BarackObama account is mostly run by the president's staff while it's the \@POTUS account that is used for personal statements but let us neglect this fact here.]
+In turn, they will probably doubt the authenticity of a second Twitter account \@Barack_Obama with a low number of followers.
 While this authenticity towards his audience is exactly what Barack Obama wished for, it also prevents him from being able to deny any of the messages sent through his account.^[Unless there's good evidence that his account was hacked.
 He might also claim his press spokesman played a prank on him.]

 Therefore, it seems there is a basic trade-off to be made between authenticity and deniability with respect to a large group of